Ireland’s cheapest student towns

 2. Sligo

-Similar to Letterkenny, Sligo also has some of the most budget-friendly accommodation rates in the country, at just €424 per month for the academic year.
+Similar to Letterkenny, Sligo secured second place again this year, boasting some of the most budget-friendly accommodation rates in the country, at around €441 per month for the academic year.

-Students from the Atlantic Technological University Sligo can expect to spend approx €144 a month on food shopping for an academic year, and also pay less for taxis, nightclub entry and meals.
+Students from the Atlantic Technological University Sligo can also expect to spend approx €163 a month on food shopping for an academic year, and also pay less for taxis, nightclub entry and meals.

 3. Waterford

-The capital of the sunny southeast, Waterford offers more value for money than other places on our list, costing around €1,286 in total per month for those attending the South East Technological University.
+The capital of the sunny southeast, Waterford offers more value for money than other places on our list, costing around €1,303 in total per month for those attending the South East Technological University.

 4. Dundalk

 Dundalk students will see their monthly budgets stretch further, with the price of a food shop, taxis and a night on the town much less than other spots in the country.
-It will cost you around €1,289 in total per month to go to Dundalk IT.

 5. Athlone

-6. Tralee
+6. Galway

-Students make up almost 20% of the population in Galway, and although it costs around €1,343 per month to go to college there - with its thriving art scene, rich culture and coastline, it truly a great place to go to university.
+Students make up almost 20% of the population in Galway, and although it costs around €1,395 per month to go to college there - €52 more per month than 2023 - with its thriving art scene, rich culture and coastline, it truly a great place to go to university.

 8. Carlow

-Although Carlow is reasonably priced when it comes to socialising and food, student accommodation was the fifth most expensive in Ireland, driven by the high cost of some private student accommodation hubs in the town.
+Although it is reasonably priced when it comes to socialising and food, student accommodation was the fifth most expensive in Ireland, driven by the high cost of some private student accommodation hubs in the town.

 9. Limerick

-The University of Limerick has 5-star rankings for graduate employability and innovation and the city is a hub of popular bars and food spots.
+Staying as ninth cheapest student town, the University of Limerick has 5-star rankings for graduate employability and innovation and the city is a hub of popular bars and food spots.

-The price of entertainment, transport fares and food is steeper here though, while the cost of accommodation jumped by 17.7% in 2022 vs 2021 - making Limerick the sixth most expensive student town for rent prices.
+Prices of entertainment, transport fares and food are steeper here though, and the cost of accommodation increased by €24 per month in 2024 to €606 per month - making Limerick the fifth most expensive student town for rent prices.

 10. Cork